Lung Cancer Screening Program

 After the test, your primary care provider will contact you with the results.
 If your scan is clear, annual low-dose CT screenings will be recommended.
 If there is a need for further testing or treatment, your primary care provider will help you move forward.

 The cost of screening for patients who qualify is covered by Medicare and most private insurance companies.
-For those who need to pay out of pocket, the cost is $299.
+For people do not have insurance, the self-insured discount price is $348.

 Referral required for this service.
 If you need one, talk to your primary